Who We Are

 What We Do

-CTIP PMO is responsible for developing awareness materials that can be distributed to DoD components and defense contractors overseas.
+Develop Awareness Materials: The CTIP PMO is responsible for developing awareness materials for distribution to DoD components and defense contractors overseas.
 CTIP PMO developed posters and wallet-sized cards that outline worker's rights and provides information on where to report suspected cases of TIP.
-These cards are continually shipped overseas and distributed to workers.
-Additionally, CTIP PMO created and distributed posters that outline how and where to report trafficking.
-These posters are required to be hung in an area that is readily visible to all employees.
+These cards are available in 10 languages and are continually shipped overseas and distributed to workers.
+Additionally, CTIP PMO created and distributed posters that describe how to recognize and report trafficking.
+These posters are required to be displayed in an area that is readily visible to employees.
 In locations where multiple languages are spoken, awareness materials were translated into the language(s) spoken by a significant portion of the employees.
+There are posters in 20 languages available on the CTIP website.

 4800 Mark Center Drive